On the Complexity of Closest Pair via Polar-Pair of Point-Sets: Introduction

-In \closest, we are asked to find a pair of points in a set of $m$ points with minimum distance. \bcp is a generalization of \closest, in which each point is colored red or blue, and we are asked to find a pair of red-blue points (i.e., bichromatic pair) with minimum distance.
-It is not hard to see that \bcp is at least as hard as \closest since we can apply an algorithm for \bcp to solve \closest with the same asymptotic running time.
-However, it is not clear whether the other direction is true.
 We will give a simple reduction from \bcp to \closest using a polar-pair of point-sets.
 First, take a polar-pair $(A,B)$, each with cardinality $n=m/2$, in the $L^p$-metric.
-Next, pair up vectors in $A$ and $B$ to red and blue points, respectively, and then attach a vertex $u\in A$ (resp., $v\in B$) to its matching red (resp., blue) point.
-This reduction increases the distances between every pair of points, but by the definition of the polar-pair, this process has more affect on the distances of the {\em monochromatic} (i.e., red-red or blue-blue) pairs than that of {\em bichromatic pairs}, and the reduction, in fact, has no effect on the order of crossing-pair distances at all.
+Next, pair up vectors in $A$ and $B$ to the red and blue points (the inputs to \bcp), respectively, and then concatenate a vector $u\in A$ (resp., $v\in B$) to its matching red (resp., blue) point.
+This reduction increases the distances between every pair of points, but by the definition of the polar-pair, this process has more effect on the distances of the {\em monochromatic} (i.e., red-red or blue-blue) pairs than that of {\em bichromatic pairs}, and the reduction, in fact, has no effect on the order of crossing-pair distances at all.
 By scaling the vectors in $A$ and $B$ appropriately, this gives an instance of \closest whose closest pair of points is bichromatic.
-Consequently, provided that the polar-pair of point-sets $(A,B)$ in a $d$-dimensional metric can be constructed within a running time at least as fast as the time for computing \closest in the same metric, this gives a reduction from \bcp to \closest, thus implying that they have the same running time lower bound.
+Consequently, provided that the polar-pair of point-sets $(A,B)$ in a $d$-dimensional metric can be constructed within a running time at least as fast as the time for computing \closest in the same metric, an algorithm for \closest can be used to solve \bcp in the same asymptotic running time.
+In other words, this gives a reduction from \bcp to \closest with an increase in dimension by $\bicd(L^p)$, and thus if we had a running time lower bound for \bcp, it implies the same running time lower bound for \closest when $d=\Omega(\bicd(L^p))$.